USF Taco Bus

 so the new taco bus. it’s the same as the old taco bus. and they raped the corpse of taqueria monterrey, and by extension raped me. rape for everyone! i will be going back to the new bus, of course, but i do prefer the old one. and damn them if their horchatas remain the same watery ghost of a proper horchata that i experienced on this visit.
 DAMN THEM STRAIGHT TO TACO HELL!

 This entry was posted on June 19, 2012 at 4:22 pm and is filed under Food, Humor, Tampa Restaurants.
 Tagged: burritos, horchata, local restaurants, mexican, tacos, tampa icons, the Monster's Favorites, USF area.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.